 The first year is focused on infectious disease consultation.
 First-year fellows are also introduced to all aspects of outpatient infectious disease services including general infectious diseases, antimicrobial stewardship, HIV, medical microbiology, infections in the immunosuppressed host, and outpatient antibiotic therapy.
 Each fellow develops a major research project with guidance from a faculty mentor.

 In the second year, fellows continue to develop clinical skills through outpatient clinics and inpatient consultation.
 They develop advanced skills in the care of transplant patients and immunocompromised hosts.
 Fellows also continue their research and scholarly activities with the goal of developing data for scientific publication and presentation at a national meeting.

 How to Apply

-To be eligible for the Infectious Diseases Fellowship program, you must complete three years of ACGME-accredited training in internal medicine.
-We only accept fellowship applications through the Electronic Residency Application Service® (ERAS®), run by the Association of American Medical Colleges.
+To be eligible for the Infectious Disease Fellowship program, you must complete three years of ACGME-accredited training in internal medicine.
+We only accept fellowship applications through the Electronic Residency Application Service (ERAS), run by the Association of American Medical Colleges.

 The deadline for Infectious Disease Fellowship program applications is December 31 each year.
 Interviews take place each August through November for positions beginning in July.
 If you are selected for an interview, we will contact you via email.